LESS IS THE NEW MORE

 So how can we start minimizing?

 However, if I wanted to move to another country today, it would be a whole different story.
 Over time, I have accumulated things, fortunately things I like.
-I have now settled in this country, I live in a small flat with my boyfriend and we are immensely happy.
-We have a rule though, we do not have (and we don’t want) decorations in our house that say home, welcome, or love.
+I have now settled in this country.
+I live in a small apartment with my boyfriend and we are immensely happy.
+We have a rule though.
+We do not have (and we don’t want) decorations in our house that say home, welcome, or love.
 Instead, we make our house feel like home, we make people feel welcome, and we give love.
-We do not buy things we don’t need to prevent our house from cluttering.
+We do not buy things we don’t need.
 We keep it simple and try to spend money wisely.
-Our house has what every basic house has – a bed, a couch, a desk, a dining table, some cutlery, and that is how we want to keep it.
+We have what every basic house has – a bed, a couch, a desk, a dining table, some cutlery, and that is how we want to keep it.
 We don’t want to clutter our space.

 Sure, we have a few decorations, like paintings from the places we have traveled to together, but that is something we consider special to us.
 When we are traveling, if something feels bulky or too heavy, we leave it on the road or give it away.

 Applying minimalism when it comes to clothes can be a daunting task.
 The fact is, most of the time we use a third of the things we keep in our closet.
-Has it ever happened to you that you are ready to start your day with a productive morning, but when you open your closet doors you find yourself lost wondering what you should wear that day?
+Has it ever happened to you that you are ready to start your day, you want to have a productive morning, but when you open your closet doors you find yourself lost wondering what you should wear that day?
 You go from trying the black skirt with the peach blouse to the denim jacket with the old-fashioned jeans, and this goes on from one outfit to another.
-Before you realize, twenty minutes have passed and you haven’t even had breakfast yet.
+Before you know it, twenty minutes will have passed and you still won’t even have had breakfast yet.
 Plus, you will then probably notice that you are not even feeling confident in what you are now wearing.
 How is this supposed to help productivity?